code-boxx/quotr/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----
-## HOW TO USE?
----
-1) Edit quolib/quotr.php, change (C1) company information to your own.
-2) That's all.
-Check out example.php.

----
-## DOCUMENTATION
----
-Please visit https://code-boxx.com/quotr-php-quotation-generator for more for more!

----
+<br><br>

 ## CREDITS
----
-PDF output with MPDF - https://mpdf.github.io//
+1) PDF output with MPDF - https://mpdf.github.io//
-DOCX output with PHPWORD - https://github.com/PHPOffice/PHPWord
+2) DOCX output with PHPWORD - https://github.com/PHPOffice/PHPWord